One of the things I love about my hometown is the number of excellent coffee shops Geelong has.

 9 Grams has great coffee too and they use two styles of coffee beans.
 The Bella blend that’s best served with milk and an Ethiopian Single Origin for short blacks.

-The cafe is both rustic and trendy with whitewashed wood panelling and huge windows that open onto the street.
+The cafe is both rustic and trendy with whitewashed wood paneling and huge windows that open onto the street.

 Whether you’re dropping in for coffee, breakfast or lunch you won’t be disappointed by 9 Grams.